-In the Department of Psychiatry, he previously served as Chair of the Curriculum Committee, and since 1996, has been Course Director for Psychiatry Grand Rounds, the longest-running Psychiatry Grand Rounds program on the web.
-He teaches the units on Major Depression and on Bipolar Disorder to UCLA medical students in their 2nd year neuroscience block, and teaches Psychiatry residents in their Professionalism and Ethics course, their clinical neuroscience course, their outpatient psychopharmacology course, and in their Consultation-Liaison block (delirium).
-He teaches Internal Medicine residents in their core curriculum about mood disorders in Primary Care.
+In the Department of Psychiatry, he previously served as Chair of the Curriculum Committee, and from 1996 to 2018, was Course Director for Psychiatry Grand Rounds, the longest-running Psychiatry Grand Rounds program on the web.
+For many years, he taught the modules on Major Depression and on Bipolar Disorder to UCLA medical students in their 2nd year neuroscience block, and taught Psychiatry residents in their Professionalism and Ethics course, their clinical neuroscience course, their outpatient psychopharmacology course, and in their Consultation-Liaison block (delirium).
+Outside the department, he taught Internal Medicine residents in their core curriculum about mood disorders in Primary Care.
 He has been honored with UCLA teaching awards on three occasions.

 After having served as an external advisor for several years, in June 2014, Dr. Cook began a two-year sabbatical-like leave of absence from UCLA to serve as Senior Vice President and Chief Medical Officer of NeuroSigma, Inc., the life-sciences company that licensed his patents on trigeminal nerve stimulation from the Regents of the University of California.
 NeuroSigma has succeeded in achieving regulatory approval to make TNS available to patients in the European Union, Canada, and Australia, where it is marketed as the Monarch eTNS System®.

-In the health information technology space, Dr. Cook has served as an advisor to health IT start-ups who are developing mobile applications that employ machine learning techniques to improve health care for brain disorders, most notably Arctica Health.
-He is also an advisor to health start-up HeartCloud.io he was recruited by its founder to take a leadership role as CEO in July 2018.
+In the health information technology space, Dr. Cook has served as an advisor to health IT start-ups who are developing mobile applications that employ machine learning techniques to improve health care for brain disorders, such as Arctica Health.
+After serving as an advisor to health IT start-up HeartCloud.io he was recruited by its founder to take a leadership role as CEO in July 2018.

 Dr. Cook received his undergraduate degree from Princeton University and went to medical school at the Yale School of Medicine, before coming to UCLA for his residency at the UCLA/NPI and West LA VAMC psychiatry residency program and an NIMH research fellowship in psychobiology.
 After that, he joined the faculty.